The Dyson V10 has the most potent Dyson motor, multiple cyclones and redesigned airflow meaning the cleaning performance rivals large upright vacuums.

 Coming to the hard-to-reach spots at home, such as dark corners and staircases, the V10 has a definite advantage because of its capability to convert to a handheld vacuum.

-The mini-motorised tool comes in handy to provide the suction you need, although you can also attach the head of the vacuum if that is easier.
+The mini-motorised tool comes in handy to provide the suction you need, although you can also attach the head of the vacuum in handheld mode if that is easier.

 The Dyson brand has often stood out on its emphasis on strong filtration, with the V10 perfectly epitomising those ideals.

-The filtration system on the Dyson V10 will remove 99.97% of all dust, pollen and other allergens from your home environment.
+The filtration system on the Dyson V10 will remove 99.97% of all allergens.

 The major reason for the excellent filtration are the fourteen cyclones inside the V10.

-These cyclones create enough centrifugal force to separate these allergens and send them to the bin rather than out into the atmosphere of your home.
+These cyclones separate allergens and send them to the bin.

 If those fourteen cyclones fail to separate any allergens, then a filter beyond the motor will capture those stubborn allergens.